-I also think that Walmart’s site is more user friendly than Amazon – they don’t throw in so much unwanted stuff in the search results – but between two I really don’t think there is much of a difference.
+I also think that Walmart’s site is more user-friendly than Amazon – they don’t throw in so much unwanted stuff in the search results – but between the two, I really don’t think there is much of a difference.

 Home Depot is the place to go if you want Centoco raised toilet seats, and they have a lot of the Carex and Drive Medical models.

 Lowes and Walgreens do sell the established brands, but the ranges are pretty small, so are going to get something very standard and no models with nay variations.

 Have you thought about a bedside commode as a raised toilet seat ?

 If you are looking for an elderly loved one and want something more secure than your standard front locking toilet seat, or something with larger armrests, then I’d consider a 3-in-1 bedside commode.

 You can simply remove the bucket and use it over the toilet.